venaxyt/pyproxies/README.md

 > # PYPROXIES

-``Please subscribe to my Github @venaxyt if you want more modules like this.``
+``Please subscribe to my Github @venaxyt if you want more modules like this.`` **Pyproxies only returns proxy, it does not print them like on screenshot.**

 ## Send a request with http proxy
 ```